AnSa30-06/agent-narrator-for-windows/README.md

 ## Behavior details

 - Start a new agent mid-broadcast?
-Its station joins live ("New station: devour-io") at the current moment, never replaying old history.
+Its station joins live ("New station: my pycharm projects") at the current moment, never replaying old history.
 Stations that go quiet sign off and free their slot for a busier one.
 - Each station announces "has gone idle" / "is back at work", so you always know which agents are actually doing something.